Ask Slashdot: What Are Some 'Best Practices' IT Should Avoid At All Costs?

 Second-System Effect.
 What you're really buying is a programming framework in the end.

 Adoptin Technology you don't understand..
-(Score:4, Informative)
+(Score:5, Informative)

 ALWAYS avoid adopting technology that you don't understand just because somebody on your staff or a salesman with some glossy sales flyer says it will be great!
 If your manager shows up with the idea, convinced that it's going to be the solution to all his problems and won't take your advice on the matter, update your resume....The devil is ALWAYS in the details...